-- Place dahl in a bowl, and pour over cold water until it is 3cm above dahl.
-Leave to soak for 1-2 hours, but not more – it will make the dahl hard (I have no idea why this is, but it’s true – I’ve tried it).
+- Place dahl in a bowl and pour over cold water until it is 3cm above dahl.
+Leave to soak for 1-4 hours, but not more – it will make the dahl hard (I have no idea why this is, but it's true – I've tried it).

-- Strain the dahl.
-Place dahl in a pot with the garlic and ginger and add cold water to come up to about 3cm above dahl.
+- Add cold water to come up to about 3cm above dahl.
 Boil on medium heat for 10-15 minutes.
 If the mixture gets too dry, add more hot water – cold water will slow the cooking process.

-- Add carrots and drumstick and boil until carrots are tender.
+- Add carrots, potatoes and drumstick and boil until all the vegetables are tender.

 - Soak tamarind in hot water for ten minutes, then strain and reserve the juice.
 Discard seeds and pulp.

-- Add rasam podi, chili powder, tumeric powder and stock powder and stir.
+- Add curry powder, chilli powder, tumeric powder and stock powder and stir.
 Add half the tamarind juice and taste for balance – it should be ever so slightly sour.
 Add more to taste.

 - In a separate frypan, heat 2 tbsp oil.
 Add mustard seeds and dried chili – cook for 15 seconds, then add sliced onion.
 Fry until onion is lightly browned on the edges, then add curry leaves and turn off the heat.